mohmiim/MLIntroduction/session-1/README.md

 <img src="images/bad_approx.png"  height="300" width="850">

-wee can visualize the approximation our model did vs, the expected values using this code
+we can visualize the approximation our model made versus the expected values using the following code:

 ```python